 |TOTAL||5 to 7.5 hours||5,300 baht|

-The most convenient but also most expensive options is to take a flight with Bangkok Airways from Chiang Mai (CNX) to Trat (TDX).
-It’s a 3.5 hour trip that is serviced three times today with a layover in Bangkok.
+The most convenient but also most expensive option is to fly with Bangkok Airways from Chiang Mai (CNX) to Trat (TDX).
+It’s a 3.5-hour trip that is serviced three times today with a layover in Bangkok.

 Once you’ve arrived at the Trat Airport, you can book a van that will take you across the ferry and drop you off at your hotel.
 The last flight into Trat Airport will make the last ferry to Koh Chang.
 Prices for a shared van begin at 500 baht.

-There Are Many More Ways to Get From Chiang Mai to Koh Chang
+There Are More Ways to Get From Chiang Mai to Koh Chang